sparshvrao/vfm/README.md

 # vfm
- This project helps the departments to make the file movements virtual
+In the COVID-19 pandemic this project helps in virtualization of the transfer of applications/notices between different departments in a large organisation (i.e JSSSTU)